Digital Nomad

 Here’s how you do it step by step.

 If you want to reduce your costs today, you should use a monthly budget.
 Just put everything you spend on a list and, at the end of the month, see what unnecessary purchases you’ve made.
-Next month, set that money aside and invest it.
+Next month, set that money aside and put it in a savings account.

 Some digital nomads are still using a traditional banking service from their country of origin, which is a big mistake.
 Some banks charge extra fees when you use their cards abroad.
 On top of that, you might also end up losing money via the bank’s exchange rate.